Phone: (508) 541-7324 ext. 2124

 Dear students, parents, families, and members of the King Philip community,

 Prior to living in China, I graduated from Providence College in Providence, Rhode Island (Go Friars!), where I was a student in the Liberal Arts Honors Program.
 My major was history and I also had a double-minor in Italian and art history.
-Recently, in May of 2018, I received my masters degree in special education from Bridgewater State University in Bridgewater, Massachusetts.
-While earning both my undergraduate and graduate degrees, I sought coursework that would be challenging, thought-provoking, and relevant to what I teach, as I always love when I am able to bring strategies and content that I learned from my own classes back to my classroom!
+Recently, in May of 2018, I received my master's degree in special education from Bridgewater State University in Bridgewater, Massachusetts.
+While earning both my undergraduate and graduate degrees, I sought coursework that would be challenging, thought-provoking, and relevant to what I teach, as I always love when I am able to integrate strategies and content that I learn from my own classes into my teaching.

 When reading, I prefer the historical fiction and science fiction/fantasy genres, but I also enjoy some nonfiction every now and then too.
 My iPhone is pretty much filled to capacity with pop music, but there's also a healthy dose of hip-hop and alternative artists in there as well.
 Additionally, I always love a good scare (Halloween is my absolute favorite holiday!) so I love watching horror/suspense/thriller movies.
 I have too many favorite books/authors, songs/artists, and movies to list here, but because there are so many I'm sure we'll connect over some of them at some point this year!

-Outside of the walls of room 124, I have very much enjoyed participating in some of KPMS's extracurricular activities.
-I have been the assistant director and technical coordinator for the KPMS Drama Club productions of The Wizard of Oz, Willy Wonka, Jr., Getting to Know The Sound of Music, High School Musical, Jr., Beauty and the Beast, Jr., Annie, Jr., as well as last year's production of Mary Poppins, Jr., and I look forward to once again working with Ms. Duffy and Mr. DeWolfe on this year's KPMS Drama Club production.
-I also look forward to continue to be a co-advisor to the KPMS Student Ambassadors with Ms. McIntyre throughout the year.
+Outside of the classroom, I have also very much enjoyed my involvement with the KPMS Drama Club.
+I have been the assistant director and technical coordinator for the KPMS Drama Club productions of The Wizard of Oz, Jr., Willy Wonka, Jr., Getting to Know The Sound of Music, High School Musical, Jr., Beauty and the Beast, Jr., Annie, Jr., as well as Mary Poppins, Jr., and I look forward to once again working with Ms. Duffy and Mr. DeWolfe as the advisors to the KPMS Drama Club once again this year.